Articles in English Grammar

 Example:

-(but: The businesswomen that I know travel a lot.)
+(but: The volunteers that I know help the community a lot.)

 • the names of towns, streets, squares, parks